 5 Tips to Help you Avoid a JIT Stockout

 Just In Time (JIT) is an inventory process that has been utilized by companies for years to help reduce the amount of unused inventory, thereby decreasing the amount they spend to stock their goods while simultaneously increasing their revenue lower operating costs.
+However, there is always the potential for what is known as a JOT stockout.

 Through the JIT strategy, businesses and their supply chains are able to realize a more economical solution to production.
 However, this method works better in certain business models and supply chains, so it is not without its disadvantages.
 The biggest disadvantage being the risk of stock outs at times when demand for a companies products skyrockets.